http4k/http4k/src/docs/blog/http4k_v4/index.md

 #### New Routing implementation

 #### OpenTelemetry: Monitor all the things!
-3. OpenTelemetry is now supported, bringing a standard way of instrumenting apps with distributed tracing (XRay, Jaeger, Zipkin) and metrics.
-Docs here: https://www.http4k.org/guide/modules/opentelemetry/
+The [OpenTelemetry] project describes itself as...
+> **"... a collection of tools, APIs, and SDKs.
+You use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior."

+It's a great project run by the CNCF and very well fits in with the ethos that the [http4k] team believes in.
+As with all [http4k] integration modules, we want to enable [http4k] developers to be able to plug in their apps as simply as possible - in this case, just configure the OpenTelemetry API or Java-agent, then just add some simple `Filters` to your code to start collecting Distributed Traces or Metrics.
+Several tracing schemes are supported, including Amazon XRay, Jaeger and Zipkin.

+For more docs on how to get it all working, head over to the [docs](/guide/modules/opentelemetry).

-#### Library API changes
+#### Upgrading & library API changes
 Like the neat little worker bunnies we are, we've taken the opportunity to clean up the source code.
-All previously Deprecated code has been removed
+All previously deprecated code has been removed, leaving the codebase nice and tidy.
+If you are upgrading, the best idea is to first upgrade to a late v3 version (v3.254.0), deal with the deprecations in place, then simply upgrade again to v4.

 #### The http4k website